Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 Given the complexity of the research topic, we will approach the questions using a variety of different methods.
 The results from these methods will be combined into a single set of conclusions.
 The overall method is therefore a case study.

-### Demonstration with QGis
+### Demonstration with QGIS
-The first way to demonstrate benefit is by demonstrating the datasource being accessed by an OGC client, QGis.
+The first way to demonstrate benefit is by demonstrating the datasource being accessed by an OGC compatible client, QGIS.
 We will not demonstrate all the capabilities of OGC clients; there are ample examples available on the Internet.

 ### Benefit of API - expert interview
 The main question of the API interview is: is there a benefit in enriching an existing convenience API with an OGC API Features implementation?